Abel Trujillo: Ultimate Fighting Championship

 The bout with Dunham was rescheduled and was expected to take place on February 4, 2017, at UFC Fight Night 104.
 However, on January 19, Dunham pulled out of the fight with an injury and was replaced by James Vick.
 He lost the fight via submission in the third round.

 Trujillo was expected to face Lando Vannata on October 7, 2017, at UFC 216.
 However, Trujillo was removed from the card on August 14 for undisclosed reasons and replaced by Bobby Green.

 Trujillo faced John Makdessi on December 16, 2017, at UFC on Fox 26.
 He lost the fight by unanimous decision.

 Post-UFC career

 Trujillo was expected to face Will Brooks at Battlefield FC 2 on July 27, 2019, but withdrew from the bout and was replaced by Gleison Tibau.

+Personal life

+Domestic abuse

+Trujillo has twice plead guilty to charges of domestic abuse; in both cases the incidents involved the mother of his child.

+Sexual exploitation of a child

+On July 16, 2019, he was charged with the sexual exploitation of a child, and on March 6, 2020 Trujillo pleaded guilty to promoting obscenity.
+His sentencing was scheduled for April 6, 2020.
+Trujillo was sentenced to two years of probation on August 31, 2020.